-According to popular psychology, a quarter life crisis is a crisis “involving anxiety over the direction and quality of one’s life” which is most commonly experienced in a period ranging from a person’s twenties up to their mid-thirties.
+According to popular psychology, a quarter life crisis is a period “involving anxiety over the direction and quality of one’s life” which is most commonly experienced in a period ranging from a person’s twenties up to their mid-thirties.
 It tends to occur after we have finished our schooling and study, when we have settled into everyday life, often at major points or life changing events when we feel we are at a crossroads.
 We know something must change but we don’t know what or how to begin.
 It can feel confusing and lonely.

 The good news is this is quite a normal experience.
 With some insight and small steps, you can gain clarity and direction on a way forward.

 Firstly, it’s important to realize you are not alone.
 LinkedIn surveyed thousands of 25 to 33 years olds; the data showed that 75% had experienced a quarter life crisis with the average age being 27.

 Our twenties and thirties are nothing like they used to be.
 There are so many pressures now for people in this age group including having a well-qualified career, a secure relationship and possibly a family.
 The prospect of owning a home of your own becomes important, yet each year seems to be getting further out of reach, putting further pressure on your income earning capacity and career choice.